ananke-research/ananke-theorem/README.md

 ---

-## 7. Archival Status and Citation
+## 8. Archival Status and Citation

-Formal papers associated with this project are archived on Zenodo and assigned permanent DOIs.
+Zenodo DOIs provide the permanent archival record for the formal papers.
-This repository serves as the canonical working and reference space for the framework and its ongoing development.
+This GitHub repository serves as the canonical working and reference space for the framework and its ongoing development.

 ---

-## 8. Contact
+## 9. Contact

 **Simon F. Gates**
 Independent Researcher